Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 Important principle: Even natural ingredients can trigger allergies.
 At H4H Naturals, we dermatologically test all formulations and use only hypoallergenic, certified raw materials.

-For daily care and to support skin regeneration, we recommend an organic body butter with hemp oil, shea butter, argan oil, jojoba oil and olive oil , which was specially developed for neurodermatitis, eczema and inflamed skin.
+For daily care and to support skin regeneration, we recommend, for example, an organic body butter with hemp oil, shea butter, argan oil, jojoba oil & olive oil, specially developed for neurodermatitis, eczema, and inflamed skin.

-Short answer: Topical treatment is sufficient for mild to moderate atopic dermatitis.
-Systemic therapy is used for severe, treatment-resistant cases or extensive involvement.
+Short answer: Topical treatment is sufficient for mild to moderate neurodermatitis.
+Systemic therapy is used for severe, therapy-resistant cases or widespread involvement.

-When is the ointment enough?
+When is ointment sufficient?
 When is more needed?

-Experts use clear criteria to decide on treatment.
-According to dermatological practice guidelines, the following overview emerges:
+Experts use clear criteria for therapy decisions.
+According to dermatological practice guidelines, the following overview applies:

-Medical guideline: The SCORAD (Severity Scoring of Atopic Dermatitis) is the standard tool for determining the severity of atopic dermatitis.
-Scores above 40 usually indicate systemic therapy.
+Medical Guideline: The SCORAD (Severity Scoring of Atopic Dermatitis) is the standard instrument for determining severity.
+Values above 40 points usually indicate systemic therapy.

-If topical therapy is insufficient, various systemic options are available.
+If topical therapy is not sufficient, various systemic options are available.
 Success rates vary depending on the patient and treatment approach:

 - Dupilumab (Dupixent): Biologic, blocks IL-4/IL-13 signaling pathway